Ali849/Exercises/README.md

-# Project
+# Exercises
-there are some projects
+there are some Exercises (Python edition)